'The Right People:' Popular Dune Bird Winery Changes Hands

 “I didn’t want some big California person who doesn’t know Leelanau coming in,” she says.
 “John knows the community, he knows the wine trail, he knows the people.”

-In an email newsletter to Dune Bird club members and other followers, Nicole says she’ll be on site for the time being to ease with the transition and thanked everyone who supported Dune Bird since its inception.
+In an email newsletter to Dune Bird club members and other followers, Nicole says she’ll be on site for the time being to ease the transition and thanks everyone who supported Dune Bird since its inception.

 “As I exit over the coming months, I want to acknowledge the gut-level gratitude I feel to each of you for being a part of our time here,” she wrote.
 “You, our guests and supporters, along with my incredible staff, have made this journey one of the most defining chapters of my life.”